-We celebrate difference in order for children to gain an understanding, and a rounded view of the world around them.
+We celebrate differences in order for children to gain an understanding, and a rounded view of the world around them.
 We strive to promote culture opportunities as well as teaching children about fundamental British Values and Social, Moral, Spiritual and Cultural (SMSC).
 We focus on developing basic skills so that when children transition to their next schools they can read, write, and use number and ICT in their everyday lives.
 We intend for children to move through the reading book bands, if possible being free readers by the time they leave.
 We want children to develop a love of reading, have a favourite book and a favourite author.

 We teach children how to communicate effectively with others, developing social skills and essential employability skills.
-This includes developing skills of listening, responding appropriately, turn taking and sharing.
-We strive to develop their own personal interests and talents and offer all children the opportunity to learn to play the drums as well as a wide variety of other musical, dance and art experiences.
+This includes developing skills of listening, responding appropriately, turn taking, sharing and developing their own personal interests and talents.

 These opportunities build a sense of character and personal development and build children's self-esteem.

-We offer all children opportunities to attend Forest School, Life Skills Trips and to attend swimming lessons.
+We offer children opportunities such as Forest School, Life Skills Trips and attend swimming lessons.
 We aim to give children aspirations for their future careers.
-We teach children about issues relating to mental health and teach self-care, developing coping strategies that can be used through their lives.
+We teach children about issues relating to mental health and self-care, developing coping strategies that can be used throughout their lives.
 We give all pupils a holistic understanding of achievement.
-Children achieve a number of AQA awards and Arts Awards.
-We strive to ensure that children will enjoy coming to school and develop fond memories of school life.
+Our current Key Stage 4 offer is a mix of GCSE, vocational and functional skills qualifications, from Entry Level to GCSE, depending on pupils' level of attainment.
+In Year 10 and Year 11, pupils follow a core curriculum of English, Mathematics, Science, PE, PSHE/Career (including Relationships, Sex and Health Education), Food Technology, Personal Development and Enrichment.